IvoSusac/gpt-pytorch/README.md

-# Generative Pretrained Transformer in Pytorch
+# Generative Pre-trained Transformer in Pytorch
 This project implements a Generative Pre-trained Transformer (GPT) model (equivalent to OpenAI's GPT-2) from scratch using PyTorch.
 The goal is to create a foundational understanding of the GPT architecture by building and training a model that can generate text based on input prompts.
 This project is intended for educational purposes and to serve as a starting point as I continue my research in the field of NLP and GenAI.

 ## The GPT Architecture